steelmananything/steelmananything/_posts/2022-06-02-first-steelmen.md

 ## Steelmanning

-As a refresher of [our first post](/blog/welcome/) defining steelmanning, it is another name for the [principle of charity in argumentation][Stevens, 2021] that tries to make the strongest possible argument for someone by [empathizing][Empathy] with their positive intentions.
+As a refresher of [our first post](/blog/welcome/) defining steelmanning, it is another name for the [principle of charity in argumentation][Stevens, 2021] that tries to make the strongest possible argument for someone by [empathizing][Stueber & Zalta, 2019] with their positive intentions.
 Steelmanning gets its name as the opposite of strawmanning.
 [Strawmanning][Aikin & Casey, 2011] is an argumentation [fallacy][Hansen & Zalta, 2020] in which a person's argument is made into a man of straw – easy to knock down – and then this strawman is argued against instead of what the person really meant.

 ## Tinmanning